A Rollercoaster Bug Fix Journey – PVE Node Shows 'Unknown' Status Failure

 The problem stemmed from an earlier mistake when writing the two VM configurations: the disk space format was incorrectly written as ‘64 GiB’ instead of ‘64G’, causing PVE to fail parsing the disk settings.
 Consequently, after the network restart, it couldn’t connect to the VMs properly.

-However, during this network troubleshooting, Old T noticed a new issue.
+However, during this network troubleshooting, Lawtee noticed a new issue.

 In theory, when the corosync service starts, it should read the name ’epson’ from the config file.
 Then, it needs to resolve ’epson’ to an IP address for network communication.
 If this resolution fails, corosync might “give up” and use the IP address directly as its name.

-A detailed check revealed that Old T had previously modified the PVE hostname.
+A detailed check revealed that Lawtee had previously modified the PVE hostname.
 Normally, the node should resolve to 192.168.1.238, but after adding a custom domain, the node was resolving to a Cloudflare IP address.
 Adjusting the Hosts file order finally fixed this bug.

 I took another look at the various functions in the PVE panel.
 After changing the hardware status monitoring panel’s timeframe from “Day” to “Month”, I finally spotted the major issue.